 We generate deferred tax assets primarily as a result of the difference in fixed asset depreciation lives for book and tax purposes, accruals for which the timing of deductibility is different for book and tax purposes, the timing of tax deductions related to stock compensation, interest expense disallowances, and operating losses.
-We acquired significant deferred tax assets, primarily net operating loss carryforwards, from our acquisitions of JOTEC and its subsidiaries in 2017, On-X in 2016, Hemosphere, Inc. in 2012, and Cardiogenesis Corporation in 2011.
-We believe utilization of these net operating losses will not have a material impact on income taxes for the 2021 tax year.
+We believe our utilization of net operating losses from previous transactions will not have a material impact on income taxes for the 2021 tax year.

-As of March 31, 2021 we maintained a total of \$9.4 million in valuation allowances against deferred tax assets, including state and federal net operating loss carryforwards and interest expense disallowance carryforwards, and a net deferred tax liability of \$27.6 million.
+As of September 30, 2021 we maintained a total of \$11.6 million in valuation allowances against deferred tax assets, including state and federal net operating loss carryforwards and interest expense disallowance carryforwards, and a net deferred tax liability of \$23.4 million.
 As of December 31, 2020 we maintained a total of \$7.2 million in valuation allowances against deferred tax assets, including state and federal net operating loss carryforwards, and a net deferred tax liability of \$33.3 million.